ESMCI/cime/doc/source/data_models/data-atm.rst

 Each data model has a unique set of ``datamode`` values that it supports.
 The valid values for ``datamode`` are set by the xml variable ``DATM_MODE`` in the ``config_component.xml`` file for DATM.
 CIME will generate a value ``datamode`` that is compset dependent.
-As examples, CORE2_NYF (CORE2 normal year forcing) is the DATM mode used in C and G compsets.
-CLM_QIAN, CLMCRUNCEP, CLMGSWP3 and CLM1PT are DATM modes using observational data for forcing CLM in I compsets.

 ---------------
 XML variables